Lease Liabilities: The balance sheet impact

 The time and effort spent on implementation will have an invisible effect on a company’s bottom line in the beginning.
 The burden of changing processes, modifying reporting practices, and creating new procedures took up a lot of time for CFOs, Controllers, accounting directors, and the other members of finance teams.
 A lot of hours worked didn’t go toward creating and implementing the company’s other financial strategies.

-ASC 842 and its requirement to capture lease liabilities on the balance sheet change the face of financial reporting.
-It’s important to remember the end goal is to increase transparency.
+ASPurpose-built lease accounting software automates ROU asset calculations, monthly journal entries, and discount rate application, so real estate and finance teams maintain ASC 842 compliance without manual risk at month-end close.
 The caveat here is that your company needs to make the right choices in your ASC 842 implementation and how your finance team applies its rules.
 That’s where you need software designed specifically for the intricacies of lease accounting.

 Occupier leverages a modern and innovative tech stack that ensures your compliance with new standards.
 And that’s just the tip of the iceberg.
 Occupier helps automate much of your lease accounting, making month-end close quicker and easier than ever.
 If you're ready to see how Occupier can streamline your entire lease accounting lifecycle, get in touch with us today and schedule a demo.